Dealing with Sexual Harassment in a California Workplace

 4. If you file a complaint with your employer and no action is taken you may want to file a complaint with the California Department of Fair Employment and Housing or the Equal Employment Opportunity Commission.
 It is worth noting that if your employer does not take action and you are left to make a complaint with either of these organizations, your employer may be held liable and you may be able to sue them for damages.

-How can a Sexual Harassment Lawyer Help?
+How Can a Sexual Harassment Lawyer Help?

 A sexual harassment lawyer in California can help you navigate the complex system to get the justice you deserve.
 They can file a civil lawsuit on your behalf and help ensure that if you choose to file a complaint with one of the organizations you do so within the statute of limitations.
 Depending on the organization, you can have up to three years to file.